-Depending on what I’m using it for, I have two ways of making this essential Vietnamese dip.
+Depending on what I’m using it for, I have two ways of making my Vietnamese dipping sauce recipe.
 If I’m making fried egg rolls or Vietnamese pancakes (Bánh Xèo), I like to stick with the traditional, authentic Nước Chấm recipe.
 However, if I’m pouring it over a noodle dish or rice platter, I have a much more flavorful modification of the classic sauce that I like to make.
 I’ve provided both of the recipes below so you can make whichever version suits your needs!

 Nước Chấm or Nước Mắm Pha?

 You may have seen this classic Vietnamese dipping sauce on the menu or online as either Nước Chấm or Nước Mắm Pha.
 There is no difference between the two – they’re two different names for the same sauce.
 Nước Chấm literally translates to “dipping sauce” while Nước Mắm Pha means “mixed fish sauce”.
 Since the dip mainly consists of fish sauce mixed with a few other ingredients, this title works well too!